Craft Fair Booth Design Ideas

 Craft Fair Vendor Booth Design

 Do you love some of the looks here?
-Check out these beautiful, sheer panels for $6.50 for a pair.
+Check out these beautiful, inexpensive sheer panels.
 They are machine washable, 84 inches long and come in a variety of colors.
 Perfect and they won’t break the bank!

 The cute polka dot banners are 12 feet long, come in a variety of colors and are under $3.00.
 They ship free if you are a Prime member.
 Great deals to help create a booth that is super cute and draws customers in.
 It’s worth the investment to stand out from the crowd!